Scott Quinnell: Rugby league

-Return to union
+Return to rugby union

 Quinnell returned to rugby union with Richmond in 1996.
-He was selected for the 1997 Lions tour of South Africa but a double hernia operation forced him to leave the tour and he was replaced by Tony Diprose.
+He was selected for the 1997 Lions tour of South Africa. but a double hernia operation forced him to leave the tour and he was replaced by Tony Diprose.

-He came back to his beloved Stradey Park in 1998.
+He returned to Llanelli in 1998.
 During the 1998–99 season he did no conditioning work at all as he had rheumatoid arthritis in his left knee.
-For seven years he played through the pain barrier with the condition that seemed likely to end his career.
+For seven years he played with the condition that seemed likely to end his career.

-He was part of a Welsh team that won eight straight games before the 1999 World Cup and then reached the World Cup quarter-finals where they went out 24–9 to the eventual winners Australia.
+He was part of a Wales team that won eight straight games before the 1999 World Cup and then reached the World Cup quarter-finals, when they went out 24–9 to the eventual winners Australia.
 He captained Wales for the first time in a 23–13 defeat by South Africa at the Millennium Stadium.
 Quinnell played his last game for Wales as a replacement in a 32–21 win over Canada in 2002 after winning 52 caps.

 He was again selected for the 2001 Lions tour to Australia where he played in all three tests, and scored a try in the first test in Brisbane.

 After the Welsh domestic game went regional in 2003, he appeared 59 times for the Scarlets, scoring 32 tries.
 He was part of the Llanelli Scarlets team that won the Celtic League title in 2004.

 Quinnell announced his retirement from rugby union at the end of the 2004–05 season in order to concentrate on his role as coach of the Llanelli RFC Welsh Premier Division team.
 A hand injury suffered in March 2005 forced him to end his career a few weeks prematurely.
 He played his final game in a testimonial match with fellow retiree Rob Howley at the Millennium Stadium.
 Quinnell's Britain & Ireland selection lost 57–67 to Howley's Rest of the World side.